1. Home

 Norway’s leading retailer of surplus food items

-Holdbart is Norway’s leading retailer of surplus food items, saving excess products which suppliers are unable to sell to conventional grocery chains and retail outlets.
-Products that are discontinued, overstocked, nearing their expiry date, or have old or faulty labels can be sold in Holdbart’s physical stores or on their website, offered at an up to 90% discount compared to their original prices.
+Holdbart is Norway’s leading retailer of surplus food, rescuing excess products that suppliers cannot sell through conventional channels.
+Products that are discontinued, overstocked, nearing expiry, or have old or faulty labels are sold in Holdbart’s stores and online at up to 90% discounts.

 Year acquired